Tomás Badaloni

-Tomás Oscar Badaloni (born 2 May 2000) is an Argentine professional footballer who plays as a centre-forward for Mexican club Necaxa.
+Tomás Oscar Badaloni (born 2 May 2000) is an Argentine professional footballer who plays as a centre-forward for Rosario Central.

 Career

 Early career

 After playing futsal with Alianza Guaymallén, Badaloni signed for local team Club Leonardo Murialdo in 2012, before moving to Godoy Cruz in 2016.

 Godoy Cruz

 His first experience of first-team football came in May 2018, with Diego Dabove selecting him as substitute for Primera División fixtures against River Plate and Argentinos Juniors; though he did not come on.
 Badaloni was again on the bench in July 2019, versus Huracán in the Copa Argentina, prior to appearing for his professional debut against San Lorenzo on 27 July under Lucas Bernardi; playing for the full duration of a 3–2 defeat, with the centre-forward scoring his first goal in the process.
 In the summer of 2019, he extended his contract with the club.
 In September 2022, Badaloni reach the 100 games mark with Godoy Cruz.

-On 14 January 2023, he joined Tigre on an one-year loan.
+On 14 January 2023, he joined Tigre on a one-year loan.